 TED/Devil

 None taken.
-Not a better way to pass eternity than to joust with you.
+Not a better way to pass eternity than to joust with you, dear Sir.
 Please, I take your lead…

 The DEVIL and DON JUAN, assisted by ACTORS sing a song about the dangers of cult existence… The ACTORS—including DON JUAN and the DEVIL—improvise the choreography.
 They weave in and out, picking up the pace, dancing alone, dancing in pairs, then as a group.
 Singing is rapturous though movements suggest that singers/dancers are losing their grip.
 Tableau is formed as the music ends.